timofeysie/clades/README.md

 In more detail.

-### 1. Define actions to express events
+### Step 1: Define actions to express events

 Create a new file named counter.actions.ts to describe the counter actions to increment, decrement, and reset its value.

-### 2. Define a reducer function to manage the state
+### Step 2: Define a reducer function to manage the state

 Define a reducer function to handle changes in the counter value based on the provided actions.

-### 3. Register the global state container that is available throughout the application
+### Step 3: Register the global state container that is available throughout the application

 Import the StoreModule from @ngrx/store and the counter.reducer file.

 Add the StoreModule.forRoot function in the imports array of your AppModule with an object containing the count and the counterReducer that manages the state of the counter.
 The StoreModule.forRoot() method registers the global providers needed to access the Store throughout your application.

-### 4. Inject the Store service to dispatch actions and select the current state
+### Step 4: Inject the Store service to dispatch actions and select the current state

 Create a new Component named my-counter in the app folder.
 Inject the Store service into your component to dispatch the counter actions, and use the select operator to select data from the state.